codefinity/oeuvre/README.md

 ![](design/images/ExplanationDiagrams-RealWorldEvolution.png)

-## How To Make Principles Of Evolution Work for Architecture
+## Lessons worth learning from real world evolution

 > “A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system.” ~Galls Law

-### Lessons worth learning from real world evolution

 **1. Iteration cannot be avoided to arrive at the design**